Understanding Sales Tax Nexus

 For example, your company has nexus for sales tax in Washington state if you have physical nexus, if you have $100,000 or more in revenue sourced in Washington (including wholesale revenue), or if your company is organized in Washington state.

-• You have $90,000 in wholesale revenue from retailers in Washington state plus $10,000 in direct to consumer sales.
+• You have $90,000 in wholesale revenue from retailers in Washington State plus $10,000 in direct-to-consumer sales.

 You will have to collect sales tax in Washington.
 You have nexus in either case.
-If you have $100,000 total revenue and any direct to consumer sales at all, you will have to register to collect sales tax and go through the whole filing process even if your retail sales are small.
+If you have $100,000 total revenue and any direct-to-consumer sales at all, you will have to register to collect sales tax and go through the whole filing process even if your retail sales are small.

 Let’s say you also have connections in California, with one of these two scenarios:

-• You have online sales over $500,000 originating in California, but all are sales by retailers who buy your goods wholesale.
+• You have online sales of over $500,000 originating in California, but all are sales by retailers who buy your goods wholesale.
 They are responsible for collecting sales tax and you do not have economic nexus.

-You have sales tax nexus in California in the first case because you have physical nexus.
+You have a sales tax nexus in California in the first case because you have a physical nexus.
 You don’t have to collect sales tax, though, because all your sales are wholesale.
 You don’t have economic nexus because, unlike Washington state, California doesn’t count wholesale revenue.

 These are just two of the 50 states.
 Stripe reports that 80% of their customers sell to 20 or more states or countries.
-Every one may have a different set of standards for defining nexus.
+Everyone may have a different set of standards for defining nexus.

 Consider that there are 50 states, 5 inhabited territories, and more than 12,000 sales tax jurisdictions in the United States.
 You must identify all the jurisdictions where you have revenue and determine for each one whether you have nexus or not.